vdev gic

 ARM only.
 Implicit (see Implicit vdevs).

 The gic vdev emulates an ARM standard Generic Interrupt Controller.
-This release supports only version 3 (GICv3).
-Because this is an implicit vdev, you need to add configuration information for it only if you want to use non-default behavior or provide information to be used in case information is not available from the board or is incorrect.
+This release supports versions 2 (GICv2) and 3 (GICv3).
+Because this is an implicit vdev, you need to add configuration information for it only if you want to use non-default behavior or provide information to be used in case none is available from the board or its information is incorrect.

 If none of gicc, gicd, or loc is specified, the qvm process assumes the ARM foundation model addresses.
-For GICv3 these addresses are:
+For GICv2 these addresses are:

 gicc=0x2c000000, gicd=0x2f000000, gicr=0x2f100000

-If some addresses are specified but others missing, the qvm process places the gicc registers after the gicr registers.
+If some addresses are specified but others missing, the qvm process places the gicc registers after the gicd registers (GICv2) or after the gicr registers (GICv3).
 For more information, see asinfo in the System Page chapter in Building Embedded Systems.

 Page updated: